The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-If you're driving for Postmates, it's important to remember one of the key rules of auto insurance: using your vehicle for business and the transportation of goods is typically not allowed.
+If you're delivering food for UberEATS, Postmates, Seamless, or a similar service, it's important to remember one of the key rules of auto insurance: using your vehicle for business and the transportation of goods is typically not allowed.

-While most Americans have personal auto insurance policies, driving for Postmates may require a commercial car insurance policy.
-This begs the question: how should you insure your vehicle as a Postmates driver?
+While most Americans have personal auto insurance policies, delivering goods via your vehicle may require a commercial car insurance policy.
+This begs the question: how should you insure your vehicle as a delivery driver?

 Any vehicle driven or parked on public roadways must be insured with state-minimum liability insurance.
 Failure to maintain active insurance may result in a ticket or license suspension, along with a lack of coverage in the event of an accident.
-Within its onboarding process, Postmates states all drivers must maintain or exceed their state’s liability insurance limits.
+For instance, within Postmates' onboarding materials, the platform states all drivers must maintain or exceed their state’s liability insurance limits.

-It depends.
 Postmates states responsibility for all vehicular damages falls on the driver.
-However, Postmates may step in when a driver's coverage does not cover the damage inflicted on third-party vehicles.
+However, the platform may step in when a driver's coverage does not cover the damage inflicted on third-party vehicles.

 Postmates car insurance assistance includes: